LDP execs support Abe staying on beyond 2021 to get Constitution amended | The Japan Times

 “Amending the Constitution is a founding principle of the Liberal Democratic Party.
 (Abe) has to prepare himself to do so on his own,” said Aso, who doubles as finance minister.

-Abe told a news conference on Monday he will seek to continue parliamentary debates “step by step” in the upcoming regular session starting in January to lay the groundwork for the first-ever revision to the Constitution.
+Abe told a news conference on Monday that he would seek to continue parliamentary debates “step by step” in the upcoming regular session, set to begin in January, to lay the groundwork for the first-ever revision to the Constitution.

-Amending the pacifist supreme law remains a divisive issue in the country, and Diet debate on the issue has been derailed by a series of scandals linked to Abe and his Cabinet members.
+Amending the pacifist top law remains a divisive issue in the country, and Diet debate on the issue has been derailed by a series of scandals linked to Abe and his Cabinet members.

 “If he has no other way, it is natural (for Abe) to come up with a way to deal with the matter,” Aso added.

-LDP Secretary-General Toshihiro Nikai told a separate news conference that Abe remaining in his post for another term could be justified if he does not make enough progress before September 2021.
+LDP Secretary-General Toshihiro Nikai told a separate news conference that Abe remaining in his post for another term could be justified if he does not make sufficient progress before September 2021.

 However, amending the Constitution requires approval by two-thirds majorities in both houses, followed by what would likely be the difficult task of winning majority support in a national referendum.

-The coalition will need the support of some pro-amendment opposition parties to secure the two-thirds approval in the Diet.
+The coalition would need the support of some pro-amendment opposition parties to secure two-thirds approval in the Diet.